-- (a) There shall be a fifteen minute rest period in each half of any full shift.
-Employees working less than a full shift, but a minimum of four hours, will receive one 15 minute paid rest period. - (b) An unpaid meal period of one-half hour or as otherwise stated in Hours of Work will be scheduled as close as possible to the normal institutional meal period and may be taken away from the work area.
-Employees required by the Employer to work during their scheduled lunch break will have their lunch break rescheduled to an alternative time during that shift.
-Employees whose lunch break is not rescheduled will be paid for their lunch period at the applicable overtime rate.

-(c) Employees working a shift of greater than eight hours duration will be entitled to an additional rest break of 15 minutes for every additional four hours or majority thereof.
+- (a) There shall be a 15 minute rest period in each half of any full shift.
+Employees working less than a full shift, but a minimum of four hours, will receive one 15 minute rest period. - (b) An unpaid meal period of one-half hour or as otherwise stated in Hours of Work will be scheduled as close as possible to the normal institutional meal period and may be taken away from the work area.
+Employees required by the Employer to work during their scheduled meal period will have their meal period rescheduled to an alternative time during that shift.
+Employees whose meal period is not rescheduled will be paid for their meal period at the applicable rate. - (c) Employees working a shift of greater than eight hours duration will be entitled to an additional rest break of 15 minutes for every additional four hours or majority thereof.